PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/ComputerVision/DLComputerVision1a.md

 <img src="./images/FasterR-CNN.png" alt="Faster R-CNN" width="800"/>

-*Figure 10.
+*Figure 11.
 The architecture of Faster R-CNN.*

 Model workflow:

 > <ul> 1.
 Pre-train a CNN network on image classification tasks. <br> 2.
 Fine-tune the RPN (Region Proposal Network) end-to-end for the region proposal task, which is initialized by the pre-train image classifier.
 Positive samples have IoU (Intersection over Union) > 0.7, while negative samples have IoU < 0.3. <li> Slide a small N x N spatial window over the conv feature map of the entire image. <li> At the center of each sliding window, we predict multiple regions of various scales and ratios simultaneously.
 An anchor is a combinatin of (sliding window center, scale, ratio).
 For example, 3 scales + 3 ratios => k=9 anchors at each sliding position. <br> 3.
 Train a Fast R-CNN object detection model using the proposals generated by the current RPN <br> 4.
 Then use the Fast R-CNN network to initialize RPN training.
 While keeping the shared convolutional layers, only fine-tune the RPN-specific layers.
 At this stage, RPN and the detection network have shared convolutional layers! <br>  5.
 Finally fine-tune the unique layers of Fast R-CNN. <br> 6.
-Step 4-5 can be repeated to train RPN and Fast R-CNN alternatively if needed. </ul>
+Step 4-5 can be repeated to train RPN and Fast R-CNN alternatively if needed. </ul> <br>
 ([Source](https://lilianweng.github.io/posts/2017-12-31-object-recognition-part-3/))

 Faster R-CNN is significantly faster than the previous models because it generates the region proposals directly in the network.